Screen Recorder + Video Converter UltimateShop Now

 The only way to save a Fortnite replay as a video file is to record the replay with a screen recorder.
 Or, you can directly record your gameplay with the screen recorder without using the Epic Games replay system.
+So, the key is to find a reliable screen recorder program.

 Video Guide: How to Record Gameplay Without Lag